-Here are definitions for some common GMRS and Radio terms:
+Here are definitions for some common GMRS, Radio and Neighborhood Radio Watch terms:

 73 - Meaning "Best Regards," a popular abbreviation commonly used in Amateur Radio, and most frequently in Morse code, to signal "Goodbye."

-Band - A group or range of frequencies, such as "Citizen's Band" or "FM Band."
+Band - A group or range of radio frequencies, such as "Citizen's Band," "FM Band," or GMRS Band.

 Bandwidth - A measure of the width of a range of frequencies, measured in hertz (cycles per second)